Laxus8120/TelegramBot/README.md

     1 . we are going to use telegraf package from npm.
     2 . intialize npm init.
     3 .
-Now, because we are using telegraf package install npm i telegraf 4 .
+Now, because we are using telegraf package,
+            - install npm i telegraf
+    4 .
 Create index.js file now
     5 . start downloading module syntax from document of telegraf . so here we are using common js module e.g - const { Telegraf } = require('telegraf');